CODAIT/graph_def_editor/README.md

   where `script_name.py` is the name of the example script.
 * notebooks: Jupyter notebooks.
 * graph\_def\_editor: Source code for the Python package
-* scripts: Useful shell and Python scripts
+* scripts: Useful shell scripts for development.
 * tests: pytest tests.
-To run, create and activate
+To run these tests, create `env` and run `scripts/test.sh`

 ## IDE setup instructions